openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 Curve25519 and Curve448 are defined in [RFC7748] for use in a Diffie-Hellman key agreement scheme and defined in [RFC8032] for use in a digital signature scheme.
-For Curve25519 this specification adapts the encoding of objects as defined in [RFC7748] in contrast to [I-D.ietf-openpgp-crypto-refresh].
+For Curve25519 this specification adopts the encoding of objects as defined in [RFC7748].

 ### Generic Prime Curves